Sz-Tim/isRev/ms/msDraft.md

 To minimize the influence of disparate gradient heights, I analysed truncated gradients [@McCain2009b] in addition to complete gradients (*n*=16).
 For each of three truncation heights (1600m: *n*=13; 1800m: *n*=12; 2000m: *n*=10), I excluded gradients shorter than the threshold.
 The remaining datasets were truncated at the threshold such that only the lowest 1600m, 1800m, or 2000m were included.
-Mean elevational ranges were then calculated along each truncated gradient.
+Mean elevational ranges were then calculated for each truncated gradient.

 Mean elevational range significantly increases with latitude in all four sets of gradients (Fig. 1; all: *n*=16, *P*=0.009, *R^2^*=0.353; 1600m subset: *n*=13, *P*=0.021, *R^2^*=0.344; 1800m subset: *n*=12, *P*=0.012, *R^2^*=0.437; 2000m subset: *n*=10, *P*=0.033, *R^2^*=0.384).
 Ant species elevational ranges do, therefore, appear to be larger in the tropics, consistent with other taxa [@McCain2009b; @ShelTewk2014; @Sheldon2015] and with the seasonality hypothesis [@Janzen1967].